benedekrozemberczki/littleballoffur/docs/source/notes/introduction.rst

 Exploration sampling
 --------------------

-The final task that we will look at is sampling a subgraph by exploration from a Deezer social network.
-In this network nodes represent Wikipedia pages about Crocodiles and the edges between them are mutual links.
+The final task that we will look at is sampling a subgraph with exploration sampling from a GitHub social network.
+In this network nodes represent GitHub developers and the edges between them are mutual follower relationships.
 For details about the dataset `see this paper <https://arxiv.org/abs/1909.13021>`_.

-We first need to load the Wikipedia dataset which is returned as a ``NetworkX`` graph.
+We first need to load the GitHub dataset which is returned as a ``NetworkX`` graph.

 .. code-block:: python

     from littleballoffur import GraphReader

-    reader = GraphReader("wikipedia")
+    reader = GraphReader("github")

     graph = reader.get_graph()